Continuous Improvement Planning: A Key Step

 Keep continuous improvement planning simple

-Continuous improvement planning does not need to be a complex process.
+Planning does not need to be a complex process.
 It should be a simple, accessible and inclusive activity that produces a tangible map to focus and guide people.
 The word itself can send people into a cold sweat and panic.
 Statements like, ‘I don’t know how to plan’, ‘I’m not good at planning’, or ‘It’s only bosses who make plans’ can often be heard when announcing a planning activity.

 The volume of wasted time, energy and resources in organisations through poor planning or no plan at all is significant.
 It speaks to the dichotomy of busyness versus effectiveness.
 We can often dive in, deploy resources, jump to conclusions and solutions feeling we are doing something positive.
 However, without a plan in hand we are simply hoping for the best.
 There is an appearance of things happening yet any achievements will be gained through good luck rather than by good design.